Paint Like a Pro: 6 DIY Painting Tips For Beginners

 5. Purchase a pour and store gallon paint can lid and drip catcher.

 This will help avoid messes!
 You can re-use these items, and they’ll help to minimize drips and to keep the paint can clean.
-Above is a Shur-Line Paint can lid – $2.97 from Home Depot, and a drip catcher base – $0.99 at Home Depot.
+You can get a silicone paint can lid similar to the one shown above for $2.97 from Home Depot, along with a drip catcher base for just 99¢.

-6. Clean and care for your paint brushes, rollers, and pan.
+6. Clean paint brushes, rollers, and pan right away.

 Want some before/after inspiration?